wg-perception/object_recognition_core/doc/source/detection/detection.rst

        % rosrun object_recognition_server client.py

+    You can also use roslaunch

+       % roslaunch object_recognition_server server.robot.launch

 The server requires a configuration file through the ``-c`` option.
 Some of the options in there can be overriden by the command line for convenience.
 For now, use the default config_detection.sample and change the following parameters to your needs: